Speakers and Panelists

 John W. Ryan is the president and CEO of the Conference of State Bank Supervisors, the national association representing state banking supervisors and the leading advocate for advancing the state banking system.
 Before being named CSBS president and CEO in August 2011, Ryan was CSBS's executive vice president, a position he had held since October 2003.
 He first joined CSBS in 1997 as an assistant vice president for legislative affairs.
 Prior to joining CSBS, Ryan worked at Newmyer Associates, a public affairs consulting firm, where he led the company's financial services consulting practice.
 Previous to his work at Newmyer Associates, Ryan spent four years as a professional staff member to the U.S. House of Representatives Committee on Banking, Finance and Urban Affairs.
 Ryan received a bachelor's degree in political science and economics from the University of California-Berkeley.

 Padma Sharma is an economist at the Federal Reserve Bank of Kansas City.
 Her main research interests are in the areas of banking and econometrics.
 In her recent research, she quantifies the impact of government guarantees on bank balance sheets and evaluates the economic effects of distress in the banking sector by developing new econometric tools.
-She completed her Ph.D. in economics from the University of California at Irvine and has been a dissertation intern at the Federal Reserve Bank of New York.
-She received her Bachelor of Science in economics, mathematics and statistics from Bangalore University and her Master of Science in economics from Indira Gandhi Institute of Development Research in Mumbai in India.
-Prior to her Ph.D., Padma was a banker and a consultant, and developed statistical models of regulatory capital for banks in Europe, Asia, and North America.
+Sharma received her Ph.D. in economics from the University of California at Irvine and was a dissertation intern at the Federal Reserve Bank of New York.
+She received her Bachelor of Science in economics, mathematics and statistics from Bangalore University and her Master of Science in economics from the Indira Gandhi Institute of Development Research, Mumbai, India.
+Prior to receiving her Ph.D., Sharma was a banker and a consultant, and developed statistical models of regulatory capital for banks in Europe, Asia and North America.